aleshaleksey/fansys23/base-rules.md

 - **Feint**:
   - Effect: Give advantage to next attack.
   - Requires attack roll (Cha based [Nat] roll).
+- **Interception**:
+  - Effect: Redirect a target's attacks against you, or redirect attacks against a target at you.
+  - Requires attack roll.
+  - Description: Declare a target to intercept and roll attack.
+All attacks by that target that are below that threshold will target you instead.
+Alternatively pick a target to defend and roll attack.
+All attacks that are below that threshold against that target will target you instead.
+  - Special: You can attempt to intercept a single attack as a reaction.

 A creature that is "grappled" or "restrained" can make an opposing roll in place of its attack action to try to break free or move its assailant.